nickbrandt/GitLab/doc/user/markdown.md

 To add a table of contents to a Markdown file, wiki page, issue request, or merge request description, add the `[[_TOC_]]` tag on its own line.

+NOTE:
+You can add a table of contents to issues and merge requests, but you can't add one to notes or comments.

 ```markdown
 This is an intro sentence to my Wiki page.